 Sometimes, toxic mother-daughter relationships can go undetected if both parties are not aware and a toxic mother-daughter relationship takes both the mother and daughter to be aware to be able to heal the relationship.
-A toxic mother-daughter relationship is actually more common than one may think, and it usually forms from the relationship patterns and behaviors that form in childhood.
+A toxic mother-daughter relationship is actually more common than one may think, and it usually forms from the relationship patterns and behaviors.
 It’s important to remind yourself that it’s no one's fault.
 No one intends to create a toxic relationship and there may be deeper underlying reasons for the toxic relationship having formed.
 Being aware of the toxic relationship is the first step, but you don’t have to wait for your mother to be aware of the toxic relationship to start the healing for yourself.

 If you’re unsure how to navigate your toxic mother-daughter relationship and need some guidance, reaching out to a licensed family therapist could be a great place to start.
 They are experts in all sorts of relationships and can help you feel supported on your journey to healing.